jackDev221/bitvm2-node/README.md

 #### Operation
 **Requirement**

-Federation Member: need approval from all federation members
+Committee Member: need approval from all committee members

 Challenger: anyone can be a challenger